-In fact, her every step towards the sensual is met with a parallel resistance, as French authority, through the figures of Sophie's mother and the Catholic nuns at her Catholic school, puts up obstacles to her linked discoveries of the island and its sensations.
-Her repeated acts of transgression of these barriers are nearly always punished by one or the other authority.
-Sophie's Tahitian 'voyage of discovery' is situated within a constant to-and-fro between pleasant and unpleasant sensations though, again, rarely defined as such by the text itself - and especially between odours 'fragrant' and 'foul', while her mother looms ever disapprovingly in her path.
-The very 'effluyes' of the capital that intrigue Sophie disgust her mother, and are to be avoided by the type of proper French girl she would like Sophie to be.
-Constance Classen, David Howes and Anthony Synnott, in Aroma: The Cultural History of Smell (1994), demonstrate how smell occupies a marginalized position in a modern bourgeois society in which the powerful (males) are odourless: women are then "fragrant" or "foul", while 'ethnic groups exude "foreign", "undesirable" odours' and the 'working classes [...] "reek" of poverty and coarseness' (Classen et al. 1994: 161).
+In fact, her every step towards the sensual is met with a parallel resistance, as French authority, through the figures of her mother and the Catholic nuns at her Catholic school, puts up obstacles to her discoveries and sensations.
+Her repeated transgressions of these barriers are nearly always punished by one or the other authority.
+The very 'effluves' of the capital that intrigue Sophie disgust her mother, and are to be avoided by the type of proper French girl she would like Sophie to be.
+Constance Classen, David Howes and Anthony Synnott, in Aroma: The Cultural History of Smell, demonstrate how smell occupies a marginalized position in a modern bourgeois society in which the powerful (males) are odorless: women are then 'fragrant' or

+'foul', while 'ethnic groups exude "foreign", "undesirable" odours' and the 'working classes [...] "reek" of poverty and coarseness' (1994: 161).
 They identify the two-tiered challenge for those on the periphery: either 'attempt to gain respectability by dispelling or masking their presumed ill odour' or 'seek to assert their own olfactory norms, evaluating their olfactory identity as positive and denouncing the false olfactory identity foisted on them by those in power' (Classen et al. 1994: 161).
-Sophie's mother thus seeks to class her demie daughter with the solidly respectable and odourless French, while Sophie herself seems to attempt something like what is described here as the second option for those on the periphery: an assertion of a positive, Tahitian, olfactory identity.
+Sophie's mother seeks to class her démie daughter with the solidly respectable and odorless French, while Sophie herself seems to attempt something like what is described as the second option for those on the periphery: an assertion of a positive, Tahitian, olfactory identity.

 Most generally, the struggle between discursive modes of control exercized through vision and hearing, writing and speech, against the sensual invasions of the Tahitian festival, recall the 'civilizing' and 'sanitizing' process of nineteenth-century France and Western Europe.
-The Tahitian festival echoes scenes of the menacing crowd ('la foule') found in French literature of the later nineteenth century - the epitome of the uncontrolled, undifferentiated mass that threatened individual and social order (Barrows 1981).
-From Sophie's half-Tahitian perspective however, it might better be described as a rich panoply of experiences, symbolic of an epistemology of the body that allows for and even embraces personal invasion, collective experience and ephemeralities, all mediated by the 'lower' senses, though not excluding the 'higher' ones either.
+The Tahitian festival echoes scenes of the menacing crowd ("la foule") found in French literature of the later nineteenth century - the epitome of the uncontrolled, undifferentiated mass that threatened individual and social order (Barrows 1981).
+From Sophie's half-Tahitian perspective however, this crowd might better be described as a rich panoply of experiences, symbolic of an epistemology of the body which allows for and even embraces personal invasion, collective experience, and ephemeralities, all mediated by the lower senses, though not excluding the higher ones either.
 As such, the festival experience is transformed into a powerful resistance to French colonial modes of discursive order and control.
-Thus it is no accident that, 'l'esprit libéré, elle [Sophie] éprouve du plaisir à bouger son corps et à se deplacer en rythme' (Teissier-Landgraf 2004: 115), in yet another ironic echo, this time of the French celebration of independence and liberty from royal tyranny, which is the ostensible occasion for all the events of the chapter.
+Thus it is no accident that, '1'esprit libéré, elle [Sophie] éprouve du plaisir à bouger son corps et à se deplacer en rythme' (115) in yet another ironic echo, this time of the French celebration of independence and liberty from royal tyranny, which is the ostensible occasion for all the events of the chapter.
 Tahiti seems to escape bourgeois modes of know-ability, through a series of ironic sensual echoes and combinations, marked by their powerful invasiveness, their stimulation of corporeal rhythms, and their ephemerality.4